stefanofa/awesome/README.md

 *   [codemod-com/codemod](https://github.com/codemod-com/codemod) - The end-to-end platform for creating, sharing, and running codemods with engines like jscodeshift, ast-grep, ts-morph, and more.
 Automate code migrations, cleanups, and refactors for you, your team, and the community.
 AI-powered and CLI-first.

-*   [mui/base-ui](https://github.com/mui/base-ui) - Base UI is an open-source library of accessible, unstyled UI components for React.
+*   [mui/base-ui](https://github.com/mui/base-ui) - Unstyled UI components for building accessible web apps and design systems.
+From the creators of Radix, Floating UI, and Material UI.

 *   [mattpocock/evalite](https://github.com/mattpocock/evalite) - Test your LLM-powered apps with TypeScript.
 No API key required.